CX-Box/cxbox-doc/docs/widget/type/form/form.md

 #### Create
 `Create` button enables you to create a new value by clicking the `Add` button.

+!!! tips
+    We advise against creating entries in the form widget.

 There are two methods to create a record:

 1. [Basic](#createbasic): You can add data using a standard button create without leaving your current view.

 2. [With view](#withview): You can create a record by navigating to a view.